Real Option Pricing using Quantum Computers: Introduction

 \section{Introduction}

 Over the last few years there has been an increasing interest in the application of quantum computing to quantitative finance.
-One of the reasons for such boost of popularity is because many algorithms used by financial institutions demand a high computing capacity and quantum computing promises relevant speedups in some significant relevant cases.
-Among the different financial applications that could benefit from the use of quantum computing, in this work we focus on the task of pricing financial derivatives. \\ \\
+One of the reasons for such boost of popularity is because many algorithms used by financial institutions demand a high computing capacity and quantum computing promises relevant speedups in some relevant cases.
+Among the different financial applications that could benefit from the use of quantum computing, we focus on the pricing of financial derivatives.
+We refer the reader to \cite{survey} for a recent survey of classical and quantum techniques for option pricing. \\ \\

-As it is well known in the literature (see for instance \cite{survey,glasserman}), the pricing of financial derivatives can be formulated in terms of the computation of the expectation of the derivatives payoff with respect to a given probability measure.
+As it is well known in the literature (see for instance \cite{glasserman}), the pricing of financial derivatives can be formulated in terms of the computation of the expectation of the derivatives payoff with respect to a given probability measure.
 This computation can be very consuming in terms of computational resources and is typically performed by means of Monte Carlo (MC) methods.
-In the context of general MC methods, the quantum computing community has proposed a quantum version which can obtain quadratic speedups for very general settings as indicated in \cite{quadratic_MC}.
+In the context of classical Monte Carlo (CMC) methods, the quantum computing community has proposed a quantum version which can obtain quadratic speedups for very general settings as indicated in \cite{quadratic_MC}.
 We will refer to such techniques as Quantum Accelerated Monte Carlo (QAMC).
-They have been successfully applied to the problem of pricing financial derivatives (see \cite{Rebentrost_2018,Stamatopoulos_2020}). \\ \\ However, to the best of our knowledge, in the setups treated in the literature, it is implicitly assumed that the price and the payoff of the derivative are strictly positive.
-Although this is usual for a large number of financial derivatives (as is the case with most of the options traded in the markets) this is not always true.
-In this manuscript, we propose new quantum algorithms for solving these issues, while retaining the same speedup of previous proposals.\\ \\
+They have been successfully applied to problems of financial derivatives pricing (see \cite{Rebentrost_2018,Stamatopoulos_2020}). \\ \\ However, to the best of our knowledge, in the setups treated in the literature it is assumed that the price and the payoff of the derivative are strictly positive.
+If it is not the case, in order for the technique to work we need to divide the problem into two: an estimation of the derivatives price where the codomain is positive and a separate estimation of the derivatives price where the codomain is negative.
+Then, both solutions are combined to obtain the final estimate.
+This article is centered around the idea of building an alternative protocol which avoids the hassle of separating into codomains.\\ \\

-There are three main contributions in this work.
-First, we propose a new encoding technique called direct encoding.
-Second, we employ the Real Quantum Amplitude Estimation (RQAE) algorithm\cite{rqae} which is sensitive to the sign of the quantity of interest.
-The combination of the aforementioned components allows pricing derivative contracts with negative payoffs.
-Note that negative payoffs potentially entails negative prices.
-Finally, we perform an experimental assessment of the different encoding and amplitude estimation algorithms for some relevant financial products.\\ \\